saifalfalah/react-handbook/content/react-components/index.md

 ---
-title: "React Components"
+title: 'Components'
-date: 2018-10-26T07:00:00+02:00
-description: "A brief introduction to React Components"
+description: 'A brief introduction to React Components'
-tags: react
 ---

 A component is one isolated piece of interface.
 For example in a typical blog homepage you might find the Sidebar component, and the Blog Posts List component.
 They are in turn composed by components themselves, so you could have a list of Blog post components, each for every blog post, and each with its own peculiar properties.